Summer camp

 A summer camp, also known as a sleepaway camp or residential camp, is a supervised overnight program for children conducted during the summer vacation from school in many countries.
 Children and adolescents who attend summer residential camps are known as campers.
 They are generally offered overnight accommodations for one or two weeks out in an outdoor natural campsite setting.
 Day camps, by contrast, offer the same types of experience in the outdoors but children return home each evening.
 Summer school is a different experience that is usually offered by local schools for their students focused on remedial education to ensure students are prepared for the upcoming academic year or in the case of high school students, to retake failed state comprehensive exams necessary for graduation.
 Summer residential and day camps may include an academic component but it is not a requirement.
+They often aim to promote independence, social skills, and outdoor learning through structured group activities.

 The traditional view of a summer camp as a wooded place with hiking, canoeing, campfires, etc. has changed with a higher number of camps offering a wider variety of specialized activities.
 Examples of such themes include the performing arts, music, magic, computer programming, language education, mathematics, children with special needs, and weight loss.

 In 2024, the American Camp Association's National Economic Impact Study of the Camp Industry reported 20,175 camps in the United States.
 This is largely to counter a trend in decreasing enrollment in summer camps, which some argue to have been brought about by smaller family sizes and the growth in supplemental educational programs.
 Some summer camps are affiliated with religious institutions, including various denominations of Christianity and Judaism.